Merger-induced galaxy transformations in the ARTEMIS simulations: Prevalence of GS-like features

 \subsection{Selection of galaxies containing GS-like features}

 The procedure outlined above was used to find estimates of $\beta$ and contribution for the components with highest $\beta$ in all 45 galaxies.
 These are plotted in Fig.~\ref{fig:beta_cont}.

 The corresponding values for the GS in the Milky Way are $\beta\gtrsim 0.8$ and a contribution of greater than 50\% \citep{Belokurov, Fattahi}.
 Fig.~\ref{fig:beta_cont} shows that $\sim30$ of the 45 \texttt{ARTEMIS} galaxies have features with estimated values of $\beta>0.8$.
 Fifteen of these also have an estimated contribution \hbox{of $>50\%$}, which is $1/3$ of the \texttt{ARTEMIS} galaxies.
 This is in agreement with the proportion of Auriga galaxies with a similar feature found by \citet{Fattahi}, albeit using different selection cuts on the star particles.
 From this distribution we selected a sample of galaxies containing a feature comparable to the GS.
 Let this be denoted Sample~GS/all.
 We chose the requirement for Sample~GS/all to be $\beta>0.8$ and contribution $>40\%$.
 The constraint on contribution was relaxed from $>50\%$ due to the uncertainties in these values, and to increase the sample size.
 Twenty three galaxies survived this cut.
 Again, we inspected the velocity distributions to visually confirm that each of the selected galaxies contained a strongly anisotropic feature which dominated the distribution.
 Since some \texttt{ARTEMIS} galaxies are not discs, we imposed a further cut to remove these from the selection.
-This was based on the co-rotation parameter \citep[see][]{Correa}, which can be defined as
+This was based on the co-rotation parameter \citep[see][]{Correa}, which we define as

 This is the fraction of stellar kinetic energy associated with ordered motion about the same axis \emph{and in the same sense} as the galaxy's rotation.
 Here $m_i$ and $v_{\theta,i}$ are the mass and azimuthal velocity of the $i$th star particle, and the sum is over all star particles with $v_\theta>0$ and galactocentric radius $r<30$ kpc. $K_{30\,\mathrm{kpc}}$ is the total kinetic energy of star particles within $r=30$ kpc.
-The selected region of Fig.~\ref{fig:beta_cont} is shown in Fig.~\ref{fig:beta_cont_kappa} colour-coded by $\kappa_\mathrm{co}$.
+This is a physical scale often used in simulations (see, e.g., \citealt{schaye2015}), as it closely mimics Petrosian magnitude-based estimates implemented in standard pipelines for estimating the galaxy stellar mass function (e.g., SDSS).
+For MW-mass galaxies, it also encompasses most of the stellar mass of the system (see also Fig.~1 in \citealt{Font} for the match to the observed galaxy size -- stellar mass relation, where stellar masses were computed within the $30$~kpc aperture).
+Note that all distances quoted throughout this paper are physical, not comoving.